EdgarBabajanyan/autonomous-drone-for-personal-and-campus-security/README.md

 Specs: Raspberry Pi 4, Python's OpenCV and Firebase for communications with Phone, Linux, CC3D Flight controller, Librepilot Firmware and a 3500 mAh LiPo battery.

-Code is not made opensource as I want to continue working on this in College!
+Code is not made opensource as I want to continue working on this in the future.

 I participated in the CT-Stem Science Fair and spoke with like-minded researchers at the University of Bridgeport.